 The ruling last week extends a worrying pattern of Madagascar courts taking a hard stance against environmental activists in recent years. `

 The case against the farmer, who goes by the name Raleva, began last September.
-That’s when he confronted representatives from Mac Lai Sima Gianna, a Chinese-Malagasy gold mining company, during a meeting in his village of Vohilava, near the city of Mananjary in the southeastern part of the country.
+That’s when he confronted representatives from a Chinese-Malagasy gold mining company owned by a woman named Gianna Mac Lai Sime during a meeting in his village of Vohilava, near the city of Mananjary in the southeastern part of the country.
 When Raleva asked to see the company’s permits, which had not in fact been granted, he was arrested on charges of impersonating a local official that local people and human rights groups say were trumped up.

 In October, after about a month in pre-trial detention, Raleva was convicted and sentenced to two years in prison, but immediately released on parole.
 Many activists are given suspended sentences in this way.
 The authorities seem to be offering them a sort of conditional freedom in exchange for keeping quiet, according to human rights groups.